learn-co-curriculum/hs-variables-mini-lab/README.md

 last = "OBAMA"
 age = 53

-puts "The president of the US is " + first.capitalize + last.capitalize + "years old."
+puts "The president of the US is " + first.capitalize + last.capitalize + "and he is " + "years old."
 ```

 ####5